Self Guided Kensington Walk

 The Round Pond

-Just before you get to the Albert Hall you come to the impressive Albert Memorial.
+Opposite the Royal Albert Hall you come to the impressive Albert Memorial standing in Kensington Gardens.

 Built as a memorial by Queen Victoria to her husband between 1863 and 1875.
 Prince Albert was responsible for much of what you will see in the next part of the walk.
 Prince Albert was enthusiastic about education, progress and industry.
 The piece of land south of this point was made available and developed under Prince Albert's influence and contains world class museums, a university and the Royal Albert Hall concert hall itself.